There’s always a chance you could be injured when you’re in an accident. Many times these injuries are minor, but not always.

 - Loss of bladder control

-If a child experiences a TBI, it may be harder for them to explain how they feel or what their symptoms are.
+If a child experiences a TBI, it may be harder for them to explain their symptoms or how they feel.
 Adults should look for the following symptoms in children who may have a TBI:

 - Crying more than usual